qri-io/jsonschema/README.md

 golang implementation of the [JSON Schema Specification](http://json-schema.org/), which lets you write JSON that validates some other json.
 Rad.

-### 🚧 New Package Alert 🚧
-This is a very new implementation and hasn't been tested by things that aren't computers.
-If you run into issues, please file an... issue, and we'll all work together to address it.

 ### Package Features

 * Encode schemas back to JSON